 Here’s the final workflow diagram.
 To use this gitflow diagram example as template to visualize your own workflow, open our Gitflow Diagram Template in Gliffy.

 If you have multiple releases and multiple teams, you may need to adopt a different branching strategy to guide your developers.
-Whatever strategy works best for your team, make sure you've got a clear way to describe it so that your developers can avoid merge conflicts and work efficiently.
+Whatever strategy works best for your team, make sure you've got a clear way to describe it so that your developers can avoid merge conflicts, improve productivity, and collaborate efficiently.

 Ready to make your own gitflow diagram or describe another branching strategy?
 Gliffy makes it easy, with drag-and-droppable shapes and the ability to easily add descriptions to the branches in your diagram.
 Get started with a free trial and you’ll be able to describe your workflow in no time.

 Try Gliffy for Free